joy-ahmed/joom/README.md

-Zoom clone using webrtc and web shockets
+video conferencing and realtime chating app using webrtc and web shockets